Live-Charts/Live-Charts/docs/2getting started/2components.md

 ## Data Tool Tips

-A DataTooltip displays extra information for the user every time he interacts with a point, for example in a Desktop chart, when he places the mouse over a point a tooltip will appear and will let the user know more information about it, you can customize any tooltip to display as much information as your users require, see ${link, the tooltips section, docs/getting started/tooltips}.
+A DataTooltip displays extra information for the user every time he interacts with a point, for example in a Desktop chart, when he places the mouse over a point a tooltip will appear and will let the user know more information about it, you can customize any tooltip to display as much information as your users require, see [${link, the tooltips section, docs/getting started/tooltips}].

 ## Legends